 sliced spring onion (scallions), to serve

 Pat the beef dry with paper towel and season each piece with salt.
-Heat the oil in a large frying pan over high heat.
-Add the oil and sear the beef in batches, ensuring you get a nice brown crust on all sides.
-Transfer beef to the bowl of a slow-cooker.
-Add the onion into the frying pan where the beef was cooked and cook until softened.
-Deglaze the pan by adding ½ cup of water.
-Then stir through the soy sauce and dark soy sauce.
-Add in the Sticky Chilli Ginger Marinade and the star anise.
-Mix until everything is well combined.
-Then tip everything into the slow-cooker along with the beef.
-Cook on low for 8 hours.
+Heat the oil in a heavy-based saucepan over high heat.
+Add 1 tablespoon of the oil and sear the beef in batches, ensuring you get a nice brown crust on all sides.
+Transfer beef to a plate and set aside.

-When ready to serve, cook the noodles in boiling water for 2-3 minutes or until just tender.
+In the meantime, cook the noodles in boiling water for 2-3 minutes or until just tender.
 Drain and toss with sesame oil.
+Use tongs or chopsticks to keep tossing the noodles until they’ve cooled to room temperature.
 This will help to keep your noodles from sticking together.
 Divide among serving plates.

-- Shaoxing wine is a Chinese rice wine available from the Asian aisle of some supermarkets and also from Asian grocery stores.
-Substitute dry sherry or beef stock if unavailable.
+– Shaoxing wine is a Chinese rice wine available from the Asian aisle of some supermarkets and also from Asian grocery stores.
+Substitute with beef stock if unavailable.

 – Fresh Chinese thin egg noodles are also known as wonton noodles and can be found in the fridge section of any Asian grocery store.